TitoGrine/TBDA_Project/Assignment1/question6/question6.md

 ### Execution Plans
 ![Execution Plan for X tables](optionA/execution-x.png "Execution Plan for X tables")

 In this query the usual "filter then join" method does not work.
 The filter applied in the HAVING clause has to be applied to the whole table returned by the nested SELECT.
 That is where the optimizer starts: it performs a Hash Join with two Full Table Scans to join XUCS with XTIPOSAULA.
-There is no way around it, the tables are too large (XTIPOSAULA has 21019 rows) so sorting them for a Sort Merge would cost too much and completely loading one of them to memory for a Nested Loops does not seem feasible.
-After the Hash Join, the values are filtered by the DISTINCT keywrod, which in practice means a hash function is used to place each unique value in a different bucket, discarding hash collisions, thus only saving each value once.
-Finally, the resulting values are group by CURSO so that the COUNT operation is performed only once per CURSO.
+There is no way around it, the tables are too large (XTIPOSAULA has 21019 rows) so sorting them for a Sort-Merge Join would cost too much and completely loading one of them to memory for a Nested Loops does not seem feasible.
+After the Hash Join, the values are filtered by the DISTINCT keyword, which in practice means a hash function is used to place each unique value in a different bucket, discarding hash collisions, thus only saving each value once.
+Finally, the resulting values are grouped by CURSO so that the COUNT operation is performed only once per CURSO.
 Afterwards, the expression inside the HAVING clause has to be computed.
 The optimizer performs some manipulation on this expression that can be read on the "Filter Predicates" line of the execution plan.
 The DISTINCT keyword is replaced by a GROUP BY and an alias VM_NWVW_1 is used to refer to the selection made on XTIPOSAULA table.
 This selection is planned on the bottom of the execution plan.
 As we can see, the optimizer performs a Full Table Scan on XTIPOSAULA followed by a sort operation to separate the rows into different groups, each with the same value for the TIPO column.
 The resulting table is then aggregated by the COUNT operation and finally used to filter the XUCS and XTIPOSAULA join.
 After applying the filter, the optimizer ends up selecting the column CURSO for the resulting rows.

 ![Execution Plan for Y tables](optionA/execution-y.png "Execution Plan for Y tables")